Two Days in Florence

 The Battistero di San Giovanni, which is also located in the Piazza del Duomo, is also worth visiting from the outside, where you will be able to marvel at the Gates of Paradise, the structure’s northern gate.
 After, head towards Via dell’Oriuolo and turn on Via Giuseppe Verdi to get to the Basilica di Santa Croce, an impressive construction and the principal Franciscan church in Florence.
 Its interior houses numerous impressive tombs.

-After discovering Santa Croce, you will most likely want to rest and eat an exquisite lunch in one of Florence’s traditional restaurants.
+After discovering Santa Croce, you'll most likely want to rest and eat an exquisite lunch in one of Florence’s traditional restaurants.
 When you have eaten to your heart’s content, we suggest heading to the Uffizi Gallery.
 This is the most visited Gallery in Florence and one of the world’s top art museums.
-You will be overwhelmed by some of the most renowned Italian painters, such as Botticelli, Leonardo da Vinci, Michelangelo, Raphael and Titian: all the works of art in this museum date from the thirteenth to the eighteenth century.
+You will be overwhelmed by some of the most renowned Italian painters, such as Botticelli, Leonardo da Vinci, Michelangelo, Raphael and Titian: all the works of art in this museum date from the 13th to the 18th century.
 After visiting Uffizi, we recommend spending the rest of the afternoon exploring the city’s streets and magnificent architecture.

 If you want a full tour of the city, we recommend this tour of Florence, Uffizi Gallery and Academia.